WIN News: All Australian News

+Local updates

 Southern New South Wales & Border North East

-90-second news updates were broadcast throughout the day on weekdays for two of the four markets in southern New South Wales and Border North East - Orange and the Central West, Wagga Wagga and the Riverina region and Albury and the Border North East.
+90-second news updates were broadcast throughout the day on weekdays for two of the four markets in southern New South Wales and Border North East, Orange and the Central West, Wagga Wagga and the Riverina region and Albury and the Border North East.
 The updates were presented from WIN's Wollongong studios by Chris Polzot in conjunction with other presenters filling in.

 Following the announcement that the Riverina, Central West and the Border North East areas would be folded into the Western NSW and Regional Victorian editions of WIN News, the news updates ceased production on 30 June 2021.

-Limestone Coast & Riverland
+Mount Gambier & Riverland

-WIN News previously aired as two separate bulletins, one for the Riverland and one in the South East.
-These were later merged into a single bulletin produced out of Adelaide, before the program was axed in 2013.
+WIN News previously aired two separate bulletins, one for the Riverland and one for Mount Gambier and the Limestone Coast.
+These were later merged into a single bulletin produced out of the then WIN-owned NWS Adelaide in 2010, before the program was axed in 2013.

 90-second news updates were later broadcast on weekday evenings in the Limestone Coast and Riverland markets.
 The updates, presented by Melissa Russell, were produced in co-operation with The Border Watch (for the Limestone Coast updates) and the Murray Pioneer (for the Riverland updates).
-They aired on all three WIN-owned network affiliated stations during the 6pm timeslot.
+They aired on all three WIN-owned network affiliated stations during the 6pm timeslot from 2014 until 2020 when the Limestone Coast updates were axed following the brief closure of The Border Watch on 21 August 2020, with the Riverland updates later axed the following month.